yren24/MINTNN/README.md

 ## Mathematical Invariant-Enabled Topological Neural Networks

 **MINTNN** is a molecular and materials learning framework that couples multiscale mathematical invariant representations with neural network architectures.
-The repository provides the application code used to evaluate how complementary topological and geometric descriptors interact with different neural processing mechanisms.
+The repository provides the code used to evaluate how complementary topological and geometric descriptors interact with different neural processing mechanisms.

 <p align="center">
   <img src="assets/mintnn_workflow.png" alt="MINTNN workflow" width="78%">